zixin448/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts.
-* prefer desktop apps over other types
+* prefer desktop apps over other types.
-* can type fast
+* can type fast.
-* prefers typing to mouse interactions
+* prefers typing to mouse interactions.
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable using CLI apps.
 * TAs of modules that require class participation, and/or have regular submissions.

 **Value proposition**:
-* manage contacts faster than a typical mouse/GUI driven app
-* Systematic and convenient way to manage assessments and class participation among students based on their contacts.
+* provides TAs a systematic and convenient way to manage assessments and class participation among students based on their contacts.
-* Address book contains contacts of all students in class.
-  Features can include special remarks, class participation fulfilled, assignment submitted, attendance.

 ### User stories